jaseemabid/blog/_posts/2012-05-07-git-for-the-lazy-ones.md

 My favorite is `alias go='git checkout '`.
 When you want to go to 'master', you say `go master` or `go issue53`.
 I think it makes a lot more sense than `git checkout master` or `git co master`.

+Often you might prefer git aliases powered by git itself.
+Add this to your `~/.gitconfig` or set it manually with commands ` git config --global alias.s status`

+	[alias]
+		s = status
+		c = commit
+		co = checkout
+		see = log --pretty=format:\"%h %s\" --graph

 Not enough, there is a special one.
 This one saves a lot of typing for less frequently typed commands or often ones like `g commit`

 	alias g='git '